-Monitor via assessments: assess the vulnerability of land to the changing climate, such as soil conditions.
+Monitor via assessments: Partner with organisations to assess the vulnerability of land to the changing climate, such as soil conditions.
 Monitor biodiversity levels, ensuring invasive populations are kept to a minimum.

 - 1. Free trees for schools and communities Woodland Trust - 2.
 Community ownership of green spaces MyCommunity - 3.
 How to grow climbers and wall shrubs RHS - 4.
 How UK cities are getting greener Greenpeace